joalen/MIPS-Multiplication-Game/README.md

 Awesome!
 We got a box and now we want a digit in the box like the game showed.
 Therefore, I created a drawDigit function that essentially works like this...

 1. Invoke all the curvature bits so that we can “draw” the digits on the screen (this step was perhaps frustrating because I had to modify each of these bytes one at a time until I got the proper numbers, which finally worked out – although they aren’t perfect)
 ```
-digit0:. **byte** 0x3E, 0x41, 0x41, 0x41, 0x41, 0x41, 0x3E # these are
-all the pixels that represent 0
+digit0: .byte 0x3E, 0x41, 0x41, 0x41, 0x41, 0x41, 0x3E # these are all the pixels that represent 0
-digit1:. **byte** 0x08, 0x18, 0x28, 0x08, 0x08, 0x08, 0x3E # these are
-all the pixels that represent 1
+digit1: .byte 0x08, 0x18, 0x28, 0x08, 0x08, 0x08, 0x3E # these are all the pixels that represent 1
-digit2:. **byte** 0x3E, 0x41, 0x01, 0x02, 0x04, 0x10, 0x7F # these are
-all the pixels that represent 2
+digit2: .byte 0x3E, 0x41, 0x01, 0x02, 0x04, 0x10, 0x7F # these are all the pixels that represent 2
-digit3:. **byte** 0x3E, 0x41, 0x01, 0x0E, 0x01, 0x41, 0x3E # these are
-all the pixels that represent 3
+digit3: .byte 0x3E, 0x41, 0x01, 0x0E, 0x01, 0x41, 0x3E # these are all the pixels that represent 3
-digit4:. **byte** 0x02, 0x06, 0x0A, 0x12, 0x7F, 0x02, 0x02 # these are
-all the pixels that represent 4
+digit4: .byte 0x02, 0x06, 0x0A, 0x12, 0x7F, 0x02, 0x02 # these are all the pixels that represent 4
-digit5:. **byte** 0x7F, 0x40, 0x40, 0x7E, 0x01, 0x41, 0x3E # these are
-all the pixels that represent 5
+digit5: .byte 0x7F, 0x40, 0x40, 0x7E, 0x01, 0x41, 0x3E # these are all the pixels that represent 5
-digit6:. **byte** 0x1E, 0x20, 0x40, 0x7E, 0x41, 0x41, 0x3E # these are
-all the pixels that represent 6
+digit6: .byte 0x1E, 0x20, 0x40, 0x7E, 0x41, 0x41, 0x3E # these are all the pixels that represent 6
-digit7:. **byte** 0x7F, 0x01, 0x02, 0x04, 0x08, 0x10, 0x10 # these are
-all the pixels that represent 7
+digit7: .byte 0x7F, 0x01, 0x02, 0x04, 0x08, 0x10, 0x10 # these are all the pixels that represent 7
-digit8:. **byte** 0x3E, 0x41, 0x41, 0x3E, 0x41, 0x41, 0x3E # these are
-all the pixels that represent 8
+digit8: .byte 0x3E, 0x41, 0x41, 0x3E, 0x41, 0x41, 0x3E # these are all the pixels that represent 8
-digit9:. **byte** 0x3E, 0x41, 0x41, 0x3F, 0x01, 0x02, 0x3C # these are
-all the pixels that represent 9
+digit9: .byte 0x3E, 0x41, 0x41, 0x3F, 0x01, 0x02, 0x3C # these are all the pixels that represent 9
 ```

 2. Like the drawBox, we need five spaces in the stack (so 20 once again to move the stack pointer) and from there we calculate the base address to load into our global pointer
        a.
 This would again start with digit 0 and then from there, we multiply * 7 bytes to create our offset for this digit to properly bound to the box
        b.
 Then, we invoke our 2D array logic → loop the row and loop the column (like mentioned when I did the drawBox logic)
              i.
-However, with this, I made newer logic due to how we have those bytes that represent the “curves” of each of the numbers – my inspiration was for a “bit-game” like font
+However, with this, I made newer logic due to how we have those bytes that represent the “curves” of each of the numbers – my inspiration was for a “bit-game” like font ii.

-ii.
 In the digit_row_loop function, it’s essentially loading in the byte and initializing our column counter to proceed with drawing the number iii.
 In the digit_col_loop, now we are able to draw the number
-1. We do this by making sure we initiate 7 bits (cause I allocated all seven bits of the curve of these numbers)
+3. We do this by making sure we initiate 7 bits (cause I allocated all seven bits of the curve of these numbers)
-2. Then, we reverse the bit position (so we can make it a seven-column bit)
+4. Then, we reverse the bit position (so we can make it a seven-column bit)
-3. Then we variable shift logic rightwards of our reversed bit position
+5. Then we variable shift logic rightwards of our reversed bit position
-4. From our lecture on what binary AND does, I can mask bits so that I can fill in parts of the curve of the integer
+6. From our lecture on what binary AND does, I can mask bits so that I can fill in parts of the curve of the integer
-5. This is where I can then safely assume that a zero bit is a pixel skip
+7. This is where I can then safely assume that a zero bit is a pixel skip
        c.
 We need to calculate the x,y position of where we are in drawing our integer (this is what allows us to “traverse” the curve of these integers)...
              i.
 X position will be the base address x + the column ii.
 Y position will be the base address y + the row
        d.
 Then, it’s back to creating our base address to append to, which refers back to how the draw box worked!